GoogleCloudPlatform/magic-modules/.github/PULL_REQUEST_TEMPLATE.md

 <!-- AUTOCHANGELOG for Downstream PRs.

-Please select one of the following "release-note:" headings
+Please select one of the following "release-note:" headings:
     - release-note:enhancement
     - release-note:bug
     - release-note:note